rjw57/divf-conference-git-talk/talk.rst

     -4.
 Solve word hunger
     +4.
 Solve world hunger

 Looks good: we should commit it.
-Using '--amend' means that the change replaces the current head keeping it's commit message.
+Using `--amend` means that the change replaces the current head keeping it's commit message.

 .. code::